Top 10 Challenges Enterprises Face In IoT Implementation

 • Lack of skilled professionals in data mining, algorithms, machine learning, and complex event processing

-Beating skepticism
+Beating Skepticism

 While the Internet of Things (IoT) has been rapidly permeating enterprise landscapes, there remains a significant lack of understanding and skepticism surrounding this transformative technology.
 According to a survey by Metova, a mere one in four individuals grasps the true essence of IoT.

-Maintaining and managing assets
+Maintaining and Managing Assets

 The convergence of IoT with manufacturing holds immense potential for optimizing asset monitoring, resource management, and maintenance in ways never seen before.
 By seamlessly connecting assets to digital environments and leveraging data analytics, IoT becomes the driving force behind proactive maintenance strategies, preventing disruptive production downtimes and ensuring smooth supply chain operations.

 Nevertheless, a fundamental question arises: how can the connection between operational technology (OT) and information technology (IT) be effectively established, particularly for aging and proprietary manufacturing assets?
-This is often considered as the major IoT implementation challenge, shattering the illusion of relying solely on greenfield sites that are rarely feasible in reality.
+This is often considered the major IoT implementation challenge, shattering the illusion of relying solely on greenfield sites that are rarely feasible in reality.

-Ensuring seamless connectivity
+Ensuring seamless Connectivity

-Providing an uninterrupted operating environment
+Providing an uninterrupted Operating Environment

 Extreme temperatures, rough handling, wind-induced wear and tear, and bustling pedestrian activities introduce uptime issues and hamper device performance.
 Moreover, the risks of device theft and data transmission delays further exacerbate the operating environment challenges.